pyHPC/pyhpc.github.com/content/pages/sc20/call_for_submissions.md

-Title: Call For Participation
+Title: Call for Submissions
 Subtitle: 9th Workshop on Python for High-Performance and Scientific Computing
 Conf_Header: true
-URL: cfp
+URL: submissions
-Save_as: cfp/index.html
+Save_as: submissions/index.html

 ## Introduction